mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	sage: 153.is_prime()
 	False

 Notice the parentheses around ``2^19 -1`` in the first example.
 They are important to the order of operations in Sage, and if they are not included then Sage will compute something very different than we intended.
 Try evaluating ``2^19-1.is_prime()`` and notice the result.
-When in doubt the judicious use of *parenthesis* is encouraged.
+When in doubt, the judicious use of *parenthesis* is encouraged.

 Another concept that is related to divisors are the prime factorization of an integer.
 We use the :meth:`.factor` method to compute the *prime factorization* of an integer. ::